daveredfern/daveredfern/style-guide.md

 This website uses system fonts.
 On Mac and iPhone you’ll see [San Francisco](https://developer.apple.com/fonts/), on Android you’ll see [Roboto](https://github.com/google/roboto), and on Windows you’ll see [Segoe UI](https://www.microsoft.com/typography/fonts/family.aspx?FID=331).
 I first saw it at [Ampersand Conference](http://2015.ampersandconf.com/) in 2015 when [Marcin Wichary](http://2015.ampersandconf.com/speakers#marcin) from Medium demonstrated it.

-For optimum reading length, all typographic elements have a maximum width.
-This is the same as the container (see the layout section).

 ## Colors

 <ul>